£

 Treatment aims

 In this section we talk about treatments for ALL.
-You might also want to read our general information about blood cancer treatment planning and decisions.
+You might also want to read our general information about blood cancer treatment planning.

 We also have some important information on staying safe if you’ve got blood cancer, covering things like risk of infection and vaccinations.